nathanvy/rashboard/README.md

 # Rashboard - Rails Dashboard

+I'm 110% certain this name probably already exists, if not in the Rails ecosystem then certainly in Rust, but it's groovy so I'm keeping it despite the collision.

-This is a rails app that presents a trading dashboard for algorithmic trading applications.
+This is a Rails-based dashboard to display certain performance stats from my algorithmic trading application.